Human Resources

 What is virtual training?

-What types of virtual training are there?
+What are the main types of virtual training?

 Virtual training can take many forms, but there are two main types: self-paced learning and virtual instructor-led training (VILT).